Gepsu/Minecraft-Tic-Tac-Toe/README.md

 - Sounds!

 ## Commands
-- `/ttt play` - gives you a stick you use to play.
-Right click players or animals to start
+- `/ttt play` - gives you a stick you use to play
 - `/ttt sounds on/off` - as you might've guessed, turns sounds on and off

 ## Permissions
 - `ttt.play` - required to play
 - `ttt.play.nocooldown` - used to bypass the cooldown for getting the stick

+## How to play
+Once you have a StickTacToe (/ttt play), just right click a player or entities that have been listed in the config file and you're golden!
+Default entities include villagers and most of the animals.